luci/luci-go/milo/ui/README.md

    different layers of encapsulation.
  * Contexts, providers and hooks are defined as such:
    * `context.[ts/tsx]` file that contains the context declaration and the provider.
-   * `hooks.[ts/tsx]` file that contains the hooks that are used to access or perform actions on the context, it can also be used to declare common hooks.
+   * `hooks.ts` file that contains the hooks that are used to access or perform actions on the context.
+   * In case where the provider depends on hooks from the same context, then the provider and the context need to be further split into `providers.tsx` and `context.ts` files.
+   * If the directory only represents a context, such as to describe a global context, then there is no need to create a separate directory to host the context and the hooks, check `synced_search_params` as an example.

 Note: At the moment (2023-09-14), some packages are in an inconsistent state.
 Some modules should be moved to other packages.
 Notable items include but not